 - a.
 One hour of instruction is equal to 1 CE credit.
 Each 15-minute increment of course instruction is equal to 0.25 CE credit. - b.
-A course that exceeds 15 hours may require additional information in the application process.
+A course that exceeds 15 hours may require the submission of additional information during the application process.